 2. Future career progression

-As many private practice firms are now significantly reducing the number of equity partners accepted into the business, making partner has become increasingly difficult.
+Making partner has become increasingly difficult with increased competition in law firms and limited opportunities, particularly at the equity partnership level.
 The nature of work undertaken in-house can sometimes provide lawyers with the opportunity to take on a more commercial role and offer accelerated career progression.
 When it comes to legal work, everything tends to be very closely related to the particular area of business in which your employer is engaged, so a thorough understanding of the industry you work in is often just as important as knowledge of the law.

 3. Increased flexibility